jani358/MERN-Stack-REST-API-SERVER-/README.md

+# MERN-Stack-REST-API-SERVER

+# Auth Controller
+# Post Controller
-# MERN-Stack-REST-API-SERVER-
+# User Controller

-#add your mongodb url and server port  to .env file and then server run
+# add your mongodb url and server port  to .env file and then server run